top of page

 The O-1 visa is for individuals who possess extraordinary ability or achievement in their field.
 This includes areas such as: Athletics, arts, science, education, business, film, and Television.

 Unlike the H-1B, the O-1 visa is not limited by a lottery or annual cap, and it allows for unlimited extensions as long as the individual continues to meet eligibility requirements.
+Some of its benefits are:

 O-1 Visa Categories